-These solutions [10 ml] are taken in two sets of test tubes and placed in racks.
+These solutions [10 ml] are taken in test tubes and placed in racks.

 Two drops of blood are added to each test tube.
-One set is kept as it is for observation and the other set centrifuged and kept.
+One set is kept as it is and the other is centrifuged and keptfor observation.

-1. Record the concer ntration of each solution where haemolysis begins and the

-concentration whe ere haemolysis is comple ete.
+1. Record the concentration of each solution where haemolysis begins and the concentration where haemolysis is complete.

 Sodium Chloride beginning Complete

 Glucose beginning Complete

 Urea beginning Complete

-Observation in So ap solution
+Observation in Soap solution

 2. Explain the reason for haemolysis.
 3. Explain the factors that affect the fragility of red cells.

-4. Explain the differences of fragility of RBC in different solutions:

-a) Sodium Chloride (NaCl) : $M.W = 58.5$

-b) Glucose $(C_6 H{12} O_6) : M.W = 180$

-c) Urea ( $CO(NH_2)2$ ) : M.W = 60
+Explain the differences of fragility of RBC in different solutions: 4. a) Sodium Chloride (NaCl) : M.W = 58.5b) Glucose $(C_6 H{12} O_6)$: M.W = 180 c) Urea ($CO(NH_2)2$) : M.W = 60